 Ironically, “Worst Behavior” stands out as one of the finest tracks on Nothing Was The Same.
 Do you find the greatest melodies in the song?
 No. Do you encounter the most dynamic raps in the song?
 No. Does the song feature an amazing beat?
 No. However, what it does offer is unruly energy, defiant lyrics, and sheer mayhem!
 At times, it’s these very elements that listeners are drawn to.

 No other rapper in the game can make a song like “Hold On, We’re Going Home.”

-Honestly, the first time I heard “Hold On, We’re Going Home,” I was blown away.
-At the time, I knew that Drake can sing, but I didn’t know that he was capable of putting together a song that features both old school and new school pop vibes, melodies to die for, and cinematic lyrics.
-All in all, “Hold On Were Going Home” is a classic hit by the former Degrassi actor.
+Honestly, the initial time I heard “Hold On, We’re Going Home,” I was utterly impressed.
+Back then, I was aware of Drake’s singing abilities, but I hadn’t realized his capacity to craft a song blending vintage and contemporary pop vibes, offering irresistible melodies, and weaving in cinematic lyrics.
+All in all, “Hold On, We’re Going Home” stands as a timeless hit from the former Degrassi actor.

 SONG BY SONG BREAKDOWN

 1. TUCSAN LEATHER (4/5)